 To learn more about sailing in Thailand, check out our guest blogger's account of her trip in our magazine.

 You won’t be able to visit the Similans in the wet season, but experienced sailors may find the stronger winds more thrilling around Phuket.
 Conditions are generally ideal in the dry season around the Gulf of Thailand too, although, the popular moorings can become busy around this time.
 Book ahead of time to avoid disappointment.
-Remember you can also book a skipper from Zizoo to help you navigate your Thailand yacht charter.
+Remember you can also book a skipper from Zizoo to help you navigate during your Thailand sailing holiday.

 Although most prefer to sail Thailand in the dry season from November to April, it’s possible to cruise year round.